Just5KY/homey/homey-api/README.md

-# homey-server
+# homey-api

-Backend server in flask for [homey dashboard](https://github.com/vlfldr/homey).
+Backend written in Flask for [homey dashboard](https://github.com/vlfldr/homey).
 Mostly used to fetch API data.

 ## Documentation
 The backend runs on port 9101 by default.
 For example, to get JSON-formatted hourly weather for March 12th 2021: